 The truth is that nobody is psychic or clairvoyant and these scammers use some pretty simple tricks to convince their victims that they can actually predict the future or forecast lottery winnings or similar amazing feats.
 One always has to wonder that if these alleged psychics have these amazing powers, why don't they win the lottery every week instead of scamming gullible fools for a paltry few dollars on premium psychic phone services or with tarot card readings.
 The same goes for astrologers, another bogus branch of the psychic scam.

-It is sad that so many people are lonely and lovelorn are thus ideal victims of fake dating and romance scams.
+It is sad that so many people are lonely and lovelorn, which makes them ideal victims of fake dating and romance scams.
 There are many dating services and romance websites that promise people that they will meet the partner of their dreams, for a fee and some are actually legitimate and ethical.
 Unfortunately many dating services are scams that use fake profiles of men and women to suck in their victims with correspondence and even phone calls as long as the victims keep paying.
 But when the money runs out, the romance is over.

 Even legitimate dating and matchmaking services are mostly a complete waste of time because of the sort of people that subscribe to them.
 The problem with single or divorced middle-aged women is that many of them have ridiculously unrealistic expectations when it comes to finding suitable male partners.
+And many men who subscribe to these services are married and merely looking for quick sex on the side.
 Many of those people also have a variety of psychological hang-ups that no intelligent prospects would tolerate.

 The grim reality is that interesting, intelligent, successful and genuine people generally do not have any problem meeting and dating others and would not dream of using dating or matchmaking services to find a date or a partner.
 Such people simply have the ability to circulate and organise their own lives without having to try and find partners on dating websites or via matchmakers.

 On the other hand, many men who register with dating or matchmaking services are losers in the first place.
 They don't possess the ability or the courage to walk up to interesting looking women and introduce themselves because they are scared to death of rejection.
 They work in uninteresting jobs and really are boring sods.
-Many of them are unattractive and unfit, with beer guts and other physical disadvantages.
+Many of them are unfit and are unattractive to women.

 Then there are the predators, often dirty old married men who are looking to have a fling on the side with a lonely woman who cannot find a partner in the "real" world and is craving for true love.
 However, all the woman will get is sexual advances and as soon as the predator has his way with her, he will either keep her as a sexual partner on the side, or dump her and go back to his wife and family when she finally wakes up to him.